History of League of Legends in Timeline

 October 2009: League of Legends Release

-On October 27, 2009, League of Legends was fully released in North America with double the initially planned number of champions.
+On October 27, 2009, League of Legends was fully released in North America with double the amount of champions from the beta (34 champions).
+Riot dropped the subtitle Clash of Fates before launch.

 2010: Game Developers Choice Awards